MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

   # Make sure this matches the values you set for `BIND` and `BIND_NETWORK`.
   # If this does not match, your services will not be protected by Anubis.

-  # Try anubis first over a UNIX socket
+  # Try Anubis first over a UNIX socket
   server unix:/run/anubis/mbin.sock;
   #server 127.0.0.1:8923;